Updated for Version 3.0

 Anemo Traveler generally serves the role of a RES Shredder, meaning their stats don’t really matter if you’re just using them for that, as long as you have enough ER and are using 4-Piece Viridescent Venerer.
 However, if you do want to build Anemo Traveler for damage, and thus increase the overall team damage output, this section will explain just that.

 Unlike Kazuha or Sucrose, none of Anemo Traveler’s Talents scale off of EM, but their multipliers aren’t the highest.
-Since they are able to trigger a decent amount of Swirls with their Elemental Skill and Elemental Burst, the majority of their damage will come from triggering Swirl.
-Like all Transformative Reactions, Swirl only cares about Character Level, Elemental Mastery, and the enemies’ Elemental RES.
+Since they are able to trigger a decent amount of Swirls with their Elemental Skill and Burst, the majority of their damage will come from Swirls.
+Like all Transformative Reactions, Swirl only cares about character level, EM, and the enemies’ Elemental RES.
 This means that EM is the focus when it comes to artifact stats.
-It’s also recommended to level up Anemo Traveler to 90, as well as the weapon (especially if it has an EM Substat).
+It’s also recommended to level up Anemo Traveler to 90, as well as the weapon (especially if it has an EM substat).

 Main Stat Priority